jdmonin/JSettlers2/doc/Readme.developer.md

 In any game you're playing or observing, logs can be saved at any time with the debug command
 `*savelog* filename`
 which will save to `filename.soclog` in the server's current directory.

+Optional flags for `*SAVELOG*` command:

-To save only messages from the server, not also from clients, use its `-s` flag.
+- `-s`: Save only messages from the server, not also from clients to server
+- `-u`: Untimed; don't write the elapsed-time field if present in log entries
+- `-f`: Force overwrite an existing log

 Resetting the board will clear the log.